20 Ways to Use Cold Pressed Virgin Coconut Oil

 7. Phytosterols such as β-Sitosterol, Δ-5-avenasterol and campesterol

-Other saturated fats include skin-beneficial myristic acid and palmitic acid; antioxidant boosting caprylic acid and antimicrobial capric acid.
+Other saturated fats include skin-beneficial myristic acid and palmitic acid; antioxidant-boosting caprylic acid and antimicrobial capric acid.
 It is also packed with healthy monounsaturated fats MUFA 7.5% (mostly oleic acid - omega 9) and small amounts of polyunsaturated fats 2% (mostly linoleic acid - omega 6).
+Besides fatty acids, raw coconut oil also contains crucial vitamins.
+Vitamin E is the most abundant vitamin found in the oil, while vitamins A, D and K are in trace amounts.

 20 Ways to Use Cold Pressed Virgin Coconut Oil

-1. Cook With Virgin Coconut Oil
+1. Virgin Coconut Oil for Cooking

 Cook With Virgin Coconut Oil